With clear frosty days, crimson sunsets – and the occasional snowfall – the New Forest can amaze and inspire, even in the depths of winter.

 Many of the pubs and restaurants near walking routes in the forest offer local produce – look out for the New Forest Marque, showing the menu has been sourced locally and sustainably.

-For organised walks over the festive period, the New Forest Ramblers Association have a number of seasonal social walks.
+For organised walks over the festive period, the New Forest Ramblers Association has a New Year’s Day walk and social.
 Some nature walks are also listed on the NewForest.co.uk events pages.
-Wild New Forest also offer a variety of nature walks suitable for all the family.
+Wild New Forest also offer a variety of New Forest Discovery nature walks suitable for all the family.

-However and wherever you decide to explore the New Forest over the festive period, it’s always a great way to create memories and make a New Year’s resolution to return and explore again in slightly warmer weather.
+However and wherever you decide to explore the New Forest over the festive period, it’s always a great way to create memories.
+And why not make a New Year’s resolution to return and explore again in slightly warmer weather?